maschkef/little-linux-helper/docs/mod_btrfs_backup.md

 *   **Error Handling:** The script uses `backup_log_msg` for logging errors.
 Return codes from critical commands are checked.
 Some functions like `safe_cleanup_temp_snapshot` implement retries.
 User-facing error messages are printed with `LH_COLOR_ERROR`.
 *   **Temporary Snapshots:** BTRFS backups utilize a temporary snapshot directory (`$LH_TEMP_SNAPSHOT_DIR`).
 Cleanup mechanisms (`cleanup_on_exit`, `cleanup_orphaned_temp_snapshots`, `safe_cleanup_temp_snapshot`) are in place to manage these.
 *   **Backup Markers:** BTRFS backups use `.backup_complete` marker files to indicate a successful transfer and store metadata.
 These are used by `check_backup_integrity` to verify backup completeness.
-*   **Space Estimation:** Before backup, the module estimates required space by calculating the size of `/` (excluding `/home`, cache directories, pseudo-filesystems, and the backup destination) and `/home` separately, adding a 20% margin for BTRFS overhead.
+*   **Space Estimation:** Before backup, the module estimates required space by calculating the size of `/` (excluding `/home`, cache directories, pseudo-filesystems, and the backup destination) and `/home` separately.
+It intelligently adjusts estimates for incremental vs. full backups and adds appropriate BTRFS overhead margins.
-*   **Incremental Backups:** The current implementation performs full backups using `btrfs send/receive`.
-Incremental backup logic is planned but not yet implemented.
+*   **Incremental Backups:** The implementation now supports both full and incremental backups using `btrfs send/receive`.
+Incremental backups are automatically used when a valid parent snapshot with `received_uuid` is available, significantly reducing transfer size and time.
+*   **Atomic Operations:** All backup transfers use the atomic pattern recommended by BTRFS documentation, ensuring no corrupted or incomplete backups remain on the destination.
+*   **received_uuid Protection:** The module includes comprehensive protection against accidentally modifying received snapshots, which would destroy the `received_uuid` and break incremental backup chains.
-*   **Signal Handling:** The module uses trap handlers to ensure temporary snapshots are cleaned up if the backup process is interrupted.
+*   **Signal Handling:** The module uses robust trap handlers with proper cleanup to ensure temporary snapshots are cleaned up if the backup process is interrupted.
+Traps are properly reset to prevent recursive calls.
 *   **Hardcoded Subvolumes:** The BTRFS backup logic primarily targets `@` and `@home` subvolumes.
 Other BTRFS configurations might require script modification.
 *   **Integration with Snapper/Timeshift:** The module includes functionality to check and repair the `.snapshots` subvolume used by these snapshot management tools.